Inno-Cringineers/Telegram_Calendar/docs/requirements/quality-requirements.md

 1. Create an event and schedule a reminder.
 2. Simulate a crash (kill the bot process).
 3. Restart the bot.
-4. Check that events, reminders, and settings are not changed.

 **Expected Result:**
 - All data and reminders are restored; reminders are delivered as scheduled.